pluralsight/guides/draft/node-js/building-a-realtime-collaborative-editor-with-rethinkdb/article.md

-# Building a Realtime Collaborative Editor with RethinkDB

 Today we are going to tackle an interesting app.
 We are going to build a collaborative editor that uses RethinkDB to sync data between users.
 First off we have to answer the blarring question out there.

 ## What is RethinkDB? [https://www.rethinkdb.com/](https://www.rethinkdb.com/)